Cary L – A brief history

 Dad had met Chris King (Manager of The Flys) and we would go and see his new band ‘X-Certs’ rehearse in a cellar in Coventry.
 This was exciting for me watching 3 lads playing tight well rehearsed original songs and I wanted to do that as well.
 Dad had wanted to build his own recording studio for a while so we started to scope out the possibilities.

 I started my first original band – Paul Johnston on drums, Baz Eardley on guitar, his girlfriend on vocals and me on bass.
-We rehearsed in the shell of what was to become ‘Cabin Studio’ over in Coventry.
+We rehearsed in the shell of what was to become ‘Cabin Studio’ over a car showroom in Coventry.
 It didn’t last long enough for us to get a name, but prompted me to find other musicians and I met Caron Joyce (vocals).

 Kip Gough (Guitar) and Bill Gough drummer (Ex Swinging Cats) joined and started to get a set of original songs together.
 ‘The Finx’ did a couple of gigs and this kept me out of trouble during my year at college studying a BEC General business course that Mum had insisted I needed (She was right!!)